Comparing Common Stock and Preferred Stock: Pointing Out the Differences

 • Risk:

-Because of the unpredictable volatility of stock prices and their dependence on business performance, investing in common stocks is riskier than investing in preferred stocks.
-Investors can benefit from high growth if the company performs well, but they also face the risk of losing some or all of their investment if the company performs poorly.
+Due to unforeseen fluctuations of stock price and the reliance on business performance, investing in common stocks is riskier than investing in preferred stocks.
+Investors can benefit from high growth if the company does well, but they also face the risk of losing some or all of their investment if the company does poorly.

 Risks of investing in share usually comes mainly from two main factors: